maban/styleguides/_resourcetalk/README.md

 ## Adding an image

+*Images will only show on the homepage if the resource is also recommended*.
+This is to keep the page weight down.

 If you want to add an image, the dimensions will need to be **800px x 600px**.
 The file size should be no larger than 90KB.
 Save it in the images/screenshots folder, and give it a file name that's the same or similar to the title of the talk.

 ## Example